msrd0/bitmap-font/README.md

 you use rustup to install Rust so you can install a stable and nightly version alongside each other.
 The stable version can be the one shipped with your linux distribution if recent enough, or downloaded using rustup as well.

-To locally check that you meed the code style, you can use the provided git pre-commit hook, like this:
+To locally check that you meet the code style, you can use the provided git pre-commit hook, like this:

 ```bash
 git config core.hooksPath .githooks